rehosting/embedded-toolchains/README.md

 # embedded-toolchains
-A collection of embedded toolchains for building other tools and CI.
+A collection of embedded toolchains for building tools and CI.